JuanPabloDiaz/favorite/readme.md

 ## Description 💡

 There are many great concepts I learned with udemy, many new skills I developed and many others that I still need to work on.

-This project was part of an assignment on one of the classes I took.
-The idea was to merge the concepts I learned and applied them on a single one-page website.

 <p align="right">(<a href="#top">back to top</a>)</p>